 Lucky for us, Snoopy Paws Cafe is pretty near to our University.
 About a 10-15 minute cab ride and we made it there.
-Though it’s on the outskirts, and nowhere near Central Bangalore, I found it a place worth visiting again.
+Though it’s on the outskirts around 20 km from the city’s center I found it a place worth visiting again.
+I loved the spot so much as to mention it in my Bangalore travel guide.

+I haven’t visited all the dog cafes in Bangalore yet but in overall, all of them are, more or less, the same.
 Before anything, let’s talk about the pricing first.
-Being a dog lover, I’ll be talking about the dogs first, then food.
+As a dog lover, I’ll talk about the dogs first, then food.
 So in case you’re here to know about the food, skip right to it.

 I’d never been to a dog’s cafe before.
 I wasn’t looking forward to it either, but a bud of mine was finding for one for some time and he found this one.